 Journalism

-You'll hone your skills through internships in Boston and beyond and enter this rapidly changing industry with an impressive portfolio, ready to take on anything.
+You'll also build your communication skills and resume through internships in Boston and beyond.
+Recent placements include news organizations Boston Herald, the Boston Globe, and the Metro.
+You’ll enter this rapidly changing industry with an impressive portfolio, ready to take on anything.

-Journalism is offered as both a stand-alone minor and as a concentration within the Communications major.
+Journalism is offered as a stand-alone minor and concentration within the Communications Department.

 Required Courses (8 credits)